 Speech is the most natural way people communicate and the most convenient for most.
 Yet it poses multiple challenges for machines.
 People don’t always speak in a comprehensible way with multiple speech defects present.
 It is not a user experience friendly way of doing business to make people frustrated with stammering even more tormented.

-Yet the AI-powered mobile app can leverage speech recognition in multiple ways, delivering new context of being used.
+Yet the AI-powered mobile app can leverage speech recognition in multiple ways, delivering a new context of being used.

 Example:Automated assistants embedded within popular operating systems (Siri, Google Assistant) can control the device by voice, enabling the user to increase or decrease volume, change the music played without putting the focus off the road while driving.
 The chef can ask his or her mobile device to read aloud a recipe or to call someone for consultation – without taking out hands from some dirty cake-making.
 The ability to use the device in-the-background instead of focusing on it delivers new ways to use it and support daily tasks.

-Why should you hop on the board
+Why should you hop on the board?

 Artificial Intelligence is comparable to the revolution delivered by the steam engine.
 The first one allowed to automate and support labor-heavy tasks in the days of the first industrial revolution.
 Artificial Intelligence is here to augment and support mundane and tedious tasks requiring heavy data analytics, strong focus, and based on conventions.
-AI consulting is getting a commodity in banking and financial services, delivering private-like banking to the growing number of customers.
+AI consulting is getting a commodity in banking and financial services, delivering private-like banking to a growing number of customers.

 With the silent revolution powering the changes, companies with no AI on the backend side will face a huge dropout of customers – the user experience will be weaker and the offer targeted less precisely.

-Wondering how your mobile app can benefit from employing the AI, contact us for free AI consulting session!
+Wondering how your mobile app can benefit from employing the AI, contact us for a free AI consulting session!